guillaumemoreau/db-course/11_access.md

 - `prepare` defines a SQL query
   - parameters can be defined in two ways:
     - `?` value of the parameter indicated in the `execute` method
-    - `:paramName` value of the paramter indicated with `bindParam`
+    - `:paramName` value of the parameter indicated with `bindParam`
-- `bindParam` defines the values of the paramters of a query
+- `bindParam` defines the values of the parameters of a query
 - `execute` executes a query defined by `prepare`.
-It sets the paramters values
+It sets the parameters values
 - `fetchAll` gets all lines of the result table
 - `closeCursor` closes the SQL query and gets the memory back